 Ideally, the things in this list would be rights that everyone in any kind of relationship has.
 It seems that in practice, there is greatest need to be aware that even secondaries can and should reasonably expect to be treated well.

 In a nutshell: I have the right to be treated with dignity, respect, consideration, and courtesy.
 This is true of any relationship, regardless of its form and regardless of its status.
 Using the word “right” in this context means “This is something that it is reasonable and normal for me to expect, and reasonable and normal for my partner to give me.”

-One might argue that these “rights” merely represent a set of ideas that any relationship, monogamous or polyamorous, primary or secondary, ought to subscribe to if that relationship is going to be a happy and healthy one—which is precisely the point.
+If these “rights” look like ideas that any relationship, monogamous or polyamorous, primary or secondary, ought to embody, that's exactly the point.
 Often, it’s easy to forget that a secondary relationship is still a relationship, and the people in it should really keep that in mind.